sirixdb/sirixdb.github.io/docs/jsoniq-api.md

 `xml:doc('mycol.xml', 'mydoc.xml', 1)`

 SirixDB opens the database `mycol.xml` and the resource `mydoc.xml` in revision one.
-Without the additional revision-number parameter SirixDB would have opened the most recent revision.
+Without the additional revision-number parameter, SirixDB would have opened the most recent revision.

 However, we might also want to load a revision by a given point in time.
 We're able to use the function `sdb:open($database as xs:string, $resource as xs:string, $pointInTime as xs:dateTime) as $doc`: